Burned Purple (Ideal #65) Wirenuts found in the field

 These pictures are close ups of the burned up purple wirenuts after they were removed from the master bedroom switch.
 The damage done to the wirenuts and the amount of heat present is clearly obvious.
 The neutral wire bundle is completely fused together due to the heat damage.

-These burned up red and purple wirenuts were found at the furnace connection also at a home in the Southmoor section of Denver.
+These burned-up red and purple wirenuts at left were found at the furnace connection also at a home in the Southmoor section of Denver.
 In addition to the severely burned wires and wirenuts, the box and transformer also showed significant signs of heat damage.